Practical information

 Jobs

-In Utrecht, students of all backgrounds have the opportunity to build and strengthen their professional experiences alongside their studies, whether inside or outside the UU network.
+In Utrecht, students of all backgrounds have the opportunity to build and strengthen their professional experiences alongside their studies.
+This can be inside or outside the university network.
 Here, you can find information on where to start looking for a student job and which types of jobs are open to you.

 Platforms to search for job opportunities within Utrecht University

-- JobTeaser: JobTeaser is UU's job portal, and it is designed to make your job and internship search quick and simple by helping you browse through vacancies in the university.
+• JobTeaser: JobTeaser is Utrecht University's job portal, and it is designed to make your job and internship search quick and simple by helping you browse through vacancies in the university.

-- Topselect: Topselect is another platform that frequently updates members about short-term job openings in the UU.
-This is also where you can expect to sign your contracts once you are accepted for a position in the university.
+• Topselect: Topselect is another platform that frequently updates members about openings for short-term jobs within the university.
+This is also where you can expect to sign your contract once you are accepted for a position in the university.

-- Social media: The Utrecht University social media platforms also occasionally post job opportunities throughout various UU departments.
-Check the UU Instagram and the Warm Welcome Instagram for regular updates!
+• Social media: Occasionally, the Utrecht University social media platforms post job opportunities in various university departments.
+Check the Utrecht University Instagram and the Warm Welcome Instagram for regular updates!

 Student jobs outside of Utrecht University

 There are also opportunities to work outside the university in areas such as hospitality, food or grocery delivery, logistics, tutoring, and internships.
 Platforms such as Student Mobility, TaskHero, Glassdoor, LinkedIn, Zenjob, and FlexJobs can help you find job postings in these areas and more.
-Occasionally, there are also opportunities to get to know different companies that offer traineeships in workshops hosted by study associations.
-You may also expect to find vacancies in the boards of these student associations.
+There are also opportunities to get to know different companies that offer internships or traineeships in workshops hosted by study associations.
+You may also expect to find vacancies in the boards of these associations.

 Regulations

-Depending on your nationality, the regulations surrounding working in the Netherlands differ.
+Depending on your nationality, the regulations around working in the Netherlands differ.

 You require a work permit in order to work.
 With a work permit, you may take up part-time employment with a maximum of 16 hours per week in the academic year or you may work full-time throughout the months of June, July, and August.
 Keep in mind that you do not need a work permit for doing an internship as part of your study.

-To read more about this topic, please consult further information from the government of the Netherlands .
+To read more about this topic, please consult further information on the government website of the Netherlands.

 UU Career Services

-If you require help or guidance in regards to your future career path or professional skills, you may contact the UU Career Services.
+If you require guidance regarding your future career path or professional skills, you may contact the UU Career Services.
 They are dedicated to offering personal coaching on areas such as your CV or Linkedin profile and hosting workshops that can help you strengthen your career profile.

 Dutch Language and Culture Course

-Are you looking for ways to learn the Dutch language and culture prior to or during your studies in Utrecht?
+Are you interested in learning the Dutch language and culture prior to or during your studies in Utrecht?
 There are several course options available to you, as an international student at UU!

 Getting to Know (the) Dutch Language and Culture Course